 - Using a jar lifter or a set of kitchen tongs, remove jars from the canner when the processing time has elapsed.
 Set them aside on a folded towel to cool.
 Make sure you do not press on the tops and create an artificial seal.

 - Knowing When Jars are Properly Sealed

 - You’ll hear the sound of can tops popping shortly—a sign that a secure seal has been made.
 Once the jars are cool, check the seal by removing the outer ring and lifting the jar by holding only the lid.
 If it stays intact, you have successfully canned your food.
 If the seal is loose or broken, you may reprocess in the water bath within 24 hours.
 Be sure to replace the lid and check the jar rim for cracks or nicks and replace if necessary.
-Alternatively, you can refrigerate the jar immediately and use within three weeks.
+Alternatively, you can refrigerate the jar immediately and use within 2 or 3 weeks.

 Recipe Testers Reviews